News & Events

 Upcoming Events at the Village Hall

 - Isfield Wine Club which has built up a strong following, warmly welcomes new members.
-Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 19th May, 7.30pm to 9pm, and the subject is "Wines of South-West France."
+Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 1st September, 7.30pm to 9pm, and the subject will be advised in advance.
 Contact Keith Taylor for more details on 01825 749778.

-- Isfield Art Group: Steve Pierce-Smith's classes take place on Thursdays 2-4pm at the Village Hall.
-The group use watercolour, acrylics, pastels and charcoal, and cover a wide variety of subject matter including life, landscape, pop art, portrait etc. All levels from beginners to experienced artists will find Steve's classes, and the group's support, stimulating and very enjoyable.
-For more details contact Steve by email on or phone him on 01892 723596.
+- Isfield Art Group: Steve Pierce-Smith's classes which take place on Thursdays 2-4pm at the Village Hall, are now closed for the summer break and reopen on 21st September.
+The group use watercolour, acrylics, pastels and charcoal, and cover a wide variety of subject matter including life, landscape, pop art, still life, portrait etc. All levels from beginners to experienced artists will find Steve's classes, and the group's support, stimulating and very enjoyable.
+For more details contact Steve by email on .

-- Helen of Brighton Boogie ('Fun vintage dance lessons and events') is running a new 5 week course on Tuesday evenings, 7.30pm to 8.30pm, starting on April 25th.
-Helen's courses are very popular and a great way to get fit.
+- Helen of Brighton Boogie ('Fun vintage dance lessons and events') runs classes on Tuesday evenings, 7.30pm to 8.30pm restarting again on 5th September.
+Helen's classes for adults are very popular and a great way to get fit.
 Email Helen for more details and to register your interest, and take a look at her website.

 - Andrea Kocache of Crowborough Tai Chi, a listed instructor with the Tai Chi Union of Great Britain, is running Monday afternoon sessions, 2-3pm.
 Please note that Andrea is happy for anyone to start Tai Chi with her at any time, integration guaranteed; there is no 'course' start date.
 In addition, Andrea informs us that Tai Chi is an internal art rooted in the healing, meditative and martial traditions of China which integrates relaxation, meditation, breathing and postural techniques, helps to develop/regain balance, promotes harmonious movement, improves suppleness of joints and muscles, improves coordination skill and stimulates the mind.
 Please register your interest by contacting Andrea on 01892 654585 or by email and take a look at the website.